kurron/mongodb-conditional-update/README.md

 An optimization that can be made, at the expense of an additional trip to the database, is to do a `findOne` prior to the update and use that information to appropriately set the upsert flag.
 If no document matches the id, upsert is on.
 If a document using that id already exists, upsert is off.
-Considering that we making a covered query, the lookup time is negligible but the network round trip might be significant.
+Considering that we making an indexed query, the lookup time is negligible but the network round trip might be significant.

 A further optimization that can be made, at the expense of some RAM, is to maintain a lookup table